Nicolás Malmains ~ Nicholas Malmains ~ Nicol Malemeins.

 Bearer: Silvestri, Maximilian.

-Blazon keywords: Azure, Argent, One, Three, Or, Party per fess, Wavy, Dolphin, Naiant, Escallop, Crest, Upon (wreath), Helm, Lined, Wreath, Owl, Tenné, Armed, Beaked, Membered, The eyes, Collar, Heart, Grasping, Dexter, Talon, Bluebonnet, Proper, Mantling and Doubled.
+Blazon keywords: Azure, Argent, One, Three, Or, Party per fess, Wavy, Dolphin, Naiant, Escallop, Crest, Upon (wreath), Helm, Lined, Wreath, Owl, Tenné, Armed, Beaked, Membered, The eyes, Collar, Heart, Grasping, Dexter, Talon, Bluebonnet, Proper, Mantling, Doubled, Motto and Scroll.

 Style keywords: Outlined in sable, Illuminated, Semi-circular and Leather.